tslevy/resume/README.md

 ## Work with site preview using the GitHub Codespaces remote dev environment
 This project is configured to work with Codespaces.
 This allows you work on variations of the site in a remote development environment in your browser so you can try things out without publishing directly to the live, `main` branch for edit you make.

-To use this option, select `Open in a codespace` from the `Code` menu button.
+To use this option, create a codespace from the `Code` menu button.

 This will launch a "virtual computer" running a temporary version of the site.
 Make changes and view them in the simple browser.
 When done, push your changes to GitHub.
 Then stop the codespace.